jupadin/MMM-RainForecast/README.md

 - Use leaflets layer groups to group markers
 - Use request module instead of xmlhttpsrequest
 - Color time div when map shows forecast
+- Delay play function when current rain data is displayed

 ## Installation